sperelson/candidate-challenge-front-end/README.md

 * Github (or bitbucket if you must!)

 ### INSTRUCTIONS
 1. Commit often, with meaningful commits.
-We'd rather see real commit history then it all magically coming together.
+We'd rather see real commit history than it all magically coming together.

 2. Complete at least the basic features plus 1 bonus feature.